BloomMate/BloomMate-ML/README.md

 ![Alt text]('./training-result.png')

-If you take a look at the code, you'll see that it says that the corn is not diseased with 100% accuracy for corn that is not normally diseased.
+If you take a look at the code result, you'll see that it says that the corn is not diseased with 100% accuracy for corn that is not normally diseased.
 (It was harder to get leaves from diseased/non-diseased plants than I thought, because people are all interested in the fruit rather than the leaves 😅)

 > 1/1 [==============================] - 0s 93ms/step
 > This image most likely belongs to Corn\_\_\_healthy with a 100.00 percent confidence.